ncatlab/nlab-content/pages/9/6/3/3/3369/content.md

-This entry is about the article
+This entry is to record the reference:

 * [[Dan Freed]], [[Mike Hopkins]], [[Jacob Lurie]], [[Constantin Teleman]]: